dylanmasschelein/dylanmasschelein/README.md

 Hi there 👋 I'm Dylan
 ❤️‍ Full Stack Web Developer ❤️‍

-🌱 Actively learning Ruby on Rails, Unit Testing, Jest, Enzyme
+🌱 Actively learning Unit Testing (Jest, Cypress) and Go
-📖 Interested in Angular, Rust, Deno
+📖 Interested in Angular, Rust, Deno, Python, Java
 🏗️ Currently building a music guessing app - thanks to my parents for the inspiration! - React Native, TypeScript, Spotify
-✈️ Currently in Portugal, Where should I head next!?
+📕 Reading "The Heartbeat of Tree" by "Peter Wohlleben"
+🌮 Learning Spanish
+✈️ Temporarily living in Portugal
 👯 Happy to collaborate on anything and everything!!
 Reach out anytime!
 📜 I've also been a Farmer, Account Manager, Mechanical Technician and a Construction Foreman!